Approaching the thermodynamic limit of a bounded one-component plasma: Introduction

-In Sec.~\ref{bkm:RefHeadingToc71623386547914}, we introduce the main BOCP energy characteristics and explore them in limiting cases; in Sec.~\ref{bkm:RefNumPara97513304080641}, we derive the ionic equation of state as well as its excess ionic Helmholtz free energy.
+In Sec.~\ref{bkm:RefHeadingToc71623386547914}, we introduce the main BOCP energy characteristics and explore them in limiting cases; in Sec.~\ref{bkm:RefNumPara97513304080641}, we derive the ionic EOS as well as its excess ionic Helmholtz free energy.
 The method of MD simulation along with its justification and typical parameters is presented in Sec.~\ref{bkm:RefNumPara11801874321070}.
 In Sec.~\ref{bkm:RefNumPara9096183868828}, the MD results for BOCP are analyzed and discussed.
-Secs.~\ref{bkm:RefNumPara55813304080641} and \ref{bkm:RefHeadingToc409121406508568} are devoted to the MD simulation of the OCP with PBC: the details of simulation method are discussed in Sec.~\ref{bkm:RefNumPara55813304080641}; in Sec.~\ref{bkm:RefHeadingToc409121406508568}, the recommended dependence $r_c(\Gamma)$ is presented, and the effect of this dependence on the kinetics of fluid--solid transition is illustrated.
+Secs.~\ref{bkm:RefNumPara55813304080641} and \ref{bkm:RefHeadingToc409121406508568} are devoted to the MD simulation of the OCP with PBC: the details of simulation method are discussed in Sec.~\ref{bkm:RefNumPara55813304080641}; in Sec.~\ref{bkm:RefHeadingToc409121406508568}, the recommended dependence $r_c(\Gamma)$ is presented.
+The effect of this dependence on the kinetics of fluid--solid phase transition is examined in Sec.~\ref{bkm:RefHeadingToc183112903921931}.